vin-2020/Requirements-Clarity-Checker/README.md

 * **💾 Exportable Reports:** Download the full analysis as a `.csv` file for easy sharing and tracking.

 #### AI-Powered Assistant Features
+* **🤖 Intelligent Requirement Extractor:** Uses an LLM to analyze unstructured documents and intelligently extract requirement statements, regardless of format.
 * **💡 AI Rewrite Suggestions:** Uses the Google Gemini LLM to suggest clearer versions of flagged requirements.
 * **✍️ Need-to-Requirement Helper:** Assists engineers in converting vague stakeholder needs into formal "shall" statements.
 * **💬 Requirements Chatbot:** An interactive AI assistant to discuss and refine requirements in real-time.